 He was very remarkable.
 When he arrived in America, he had only 50 dollars in his pocket, which his father had given him.
 But he was a man with a vision, as we would find out later.
-By 1906 he owned already two nickelodeon theaters in Chicago, he then began distributing films and his ultimate goal was to make films of his own.
+By 1906 he already owned two nickelodeon theaters in Chicago, he then began distributing films and his ultimate goal was to make films of his own.
 Once the studio [Universal] was there, he was capable of showing what he was able to do.
 Like all the other Hollywood pioneers, he had very talented people working for him and with him.
-A lot of films he made in those early years were Westerns, because on the backlots of Universal, there were farms, horses, a chicken ranch, etc. He was also a very disciplined man, and when I was a young actress, I once had a nude photograph taken of me.
-Everything was covered, so you couldn’t see anything, but he insisted on having the negatives destroyed, because he was shocked that I didn’t wear any cloths.
-I could understand him; if you look at those old movies, there was never any kind of nudity.
-And on the lot, my uncle was known to everybody as uncle Carl, because he brought the entire family over from Germany and gave everybody a job.
+Many films he made in those early years were Westerns because on the backlots of Universal, there were farms, horses, a chicken ranch, etc. He was also a very disciplined man, and when I was a young actress, I once had a nude photograph taken of me.
+Everything was covered, so you couldn’t see anything, but he insisted on having the negatives destroyed because he was shocked that I didn’t wear any clothes.
+I could understand him; if you look at those old movies, there was never any nudity.
+And on the lot, my uncle was known to everybody as uncle Carl because he brought the entire family over from Germany and gave everybody a job.
 My father took care of the real estate activities for Universal.

 When we moved from Chicago to California, my father was not doing very well.
 All his life, he’s had heart problems and various other ailments.
-So uncle Carl wrote him a letter and talked him into coming to California, because the climate was so much better here.
-It would be better for his health, and that was the main reason for us to move to California.
-We arrived here in January 1921 and moved right to Universal which had only been here for six years [the studio officially opened in March, 1915].
-All around the studio, there was this wild country – no hotels or buildings or anything.
+So uncle Carl wrote him a letter and talked him into coming to California because the climate was so much better here.
+It would be better for his health, which was the main reason for us to move to California.
+We arrived here in January 1921 and moved right to Universal, which had only been here for six years [the studio officially opened in March 1915].
+All around the studio, there was this wild country—no hotels or buildings or anything.
 At night you could even hear the coyotes.
 At Universal, there were only two houses on the front lot of the studio property: the police chief lived in one of them, the fire chief in the other.
 When they moved out, we moved in: my mother, my father, my grandmother, and me.
 On the front, our house had a huge, green lawn.
-It was all so wonderful and amazing, there was also a driveway and a double-garage.
+It was all so wonderful and amazing; there was also a driveway and a double-garage.
 It was a charming, little house.
-The location was wonderful, you had the mountains behind Universal, and the zoo in the back of the property where they just had about any animal you could imagine.
+The location was wonderful, you had the mountains behind Universal and the zoo in the back of the property where they just had about any animal you could imagine.
 You’d wake up in the morning, hearing the lions roar.
-I lived on the Universal lot until 1936 when my uncle had to sell the studio.
+I lived on the Universal lot until 1936, when my uncle had to sell the studio.
 It was a wonderful and unique experience to live there, to grow up there.
 It’s something you can hardly explain now to anyone, especially since the studio has changed so much.
-I remember Universal as a small city, like a sort of fantasyland.
+I remember Universal as a small city, as a sort of fantasyland.
 I was living a fairy tale existence.
 Growing up there was very, very special.
-There was a little studio hospital very close to our home, with a doctor there at all times, there was a post office, a police office… This city was my uncle’s dream, you know, to have a studio built as a town specifically for the purpose of making movies.
-And he was very good at it: he knew what the public wanted to see, he hired directors, writers and actors who knew their job.
+There was a little studio hospital very close to our home, with a doctor there at all times, there was a post office, a police office… This city was my uncle’s dream, you know, to have a studio built as a town specifically to make movies.
+And he was very good at it: he knew what the public wanted to see, he hired directors, writers, and actors who knew their job.
 Right behind our house, there was the complete set of the New York street.
-To this very day, I can still pint out exactly where our house used to be.
+To this very day, I can still see exactly where our house used to be.
 So, when we were forced to leave Universal in 1937, my mother, grandmother, and I moved to a place in Hollywood.
 Shortly after our move there, my grandmother died, and my partner Ray Cannon came to live with us.
-Ray was divorced and his wife had taken just about everything and he really didn’t have much money.
+Ray was divorced, and his wife had taken just about everything, and he really didn’t have much money.
 Neither did I, just what I earned in movies.
 In between, I also worked at dance clubs like the Paris Inn in Los Angeles later on, saving my money wisely.
 In 1953, our house was sold, and we moved to a house on North Serrano Avenue.
 The house I still live in right now [also on North Serrano Avenue], I bought in 1976.

 Why didn’t you become an actress, or maybe even a leading lady at the time?
 I mean, looking at the old black and white publicity stills of yours, you had all the charm and charisma of an actress.

-At first, uncle Carl thought it would be a good idea for me to become an actress and give me parts in his films, but I had been taking dancing lessons – I was about seven when my mother first enrolled me in a dancing class – and I preferred to become a dancer rather than an actress.
-Besides, I really didn’t have an opportunity to pursue acting.
+At first, uncle Carl thought it would be a good idea for me to become an actress and he give me parts in his films.
+Still, I had been taking dancing lessons—I was about seven when my mother first enrolled me in a dancing class—and I preferred to become a dancer rather than an actress.
+Besides, I didn’t have an opportunity to pursue acting.
 I honestly don’t know if my uncle had much faith in me to be an actress.
 When Junior [Carla’s nephew, Carl Laemmle, Jr., 1908-1979] became manager when he was 21 [in 1929, as a birthday present from his father, uncle Carl], he didn’t believe I would turn out to be an actress.
 I wasn’t given an opportunity to do anything except for little bits here and there.
 Earlier, I did a few things at the studio, like when I was sixteen, I played a prima ballerina in “Phantom of the Opera” and in “King of Jazz” .
 I performed on an enormous piano keyboard.
-I did a ballet dance on point on top of those huge keys, and in another sequence in that film, I did an Italian Tarantella with a chorus behind me.
+I did a ballet dance on top of those huge keys, and in another sequence in that film, I did the Italian Tarantella with a chorus behind me.
 So in those two movies, I performed only as a dancer.